 For people with Type 2 diabetes

 People with Type 2 diabetes registered with a GP in North West Surrey are encouraged to attend the X-Pert Diabetes Programme provided by Self-Management UK.
 The courses run as six group sessions lasting two and a half hours over a period of six weeks and are available face to face or via webinars, you can find more information on X-Pert.
-You don't need to ask your GP to refer you to the course, you can sign up immediately here.

 If you prefer not to learn as part of a group you can sign up to the Oviva remote education programme and work with a specialist dietician over the internet or telephone, find further details on the Oviva website.
 Your GP can refer you or you can sign up online.